lucarin91/PAD-project/README.md

 This is the project of the Distributed Enabling Platforms course and [here](./REPORT.pdf) can be found the report.

+[Here](http://lucarin91.github.io/PAD-project) find the slides that presents the PAD-FS project.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [Introduction](#introduction)